IHUK talent development

 Writers on the IHUK Summerschool are granted special access to the remarkable Adam Matthews Digital Archive – a library of around 11 million documents indexed and collated.
 We are indebted to the team there and for allowing the writers an infinity of rabbit holes down which to travel to fuel their inspiration. www.amdigital.co.uk.

-Check out descriptions of our 2020 and 2021 programmes here.
+Check out descriptions of our groundbreaking 2020 and 2021 programmes here.

 In real life

 Our work is holistic – it is not simply about creative writing but about benefiting a young writer in a much wider range of ways.
-Here is a wordcloud taken from their responses on the day, which signposts the breadth and depth of their engagement with Sutton Hoo.
+Here is a wordcloud taken from the feedback of a group of students from Farlingaye School in Woodbridge, after they had spent a day exploring and writing outdoors in the sun at Sutton Hoo in Suffolk.

 For information about how our in-real-life workshops are organised please click here